kailash-manasarovar/statement/docs/timeline/2025/february.md

 ### Child gang-rape porn

-- I tell Paul the whole story about what's been going on and how it is related to when I was sexually abused as a child.
+- I tell Paul the whole story about what's been going on in Denia and how it is related to when I was sexually abused as a child.
+- He asks me; "How didn't you go mad?"
 - I tell him I think the Adams family are involved.
 - He tells me he went to school with one of them; a male who committed suicide.
 - I tell him I was right to be suspicious of him.